noir-lang/noir/docs/docs/developers/contracts/main.md

 ## Tutorials

-See the [Token Contract tutorial](../tutorials/writing_token_contract.md) for more info on getting set up to write contracts.
+See the [Private Voting tutorial](../tutorials/writing_private_voting_contract.md) for more info on getting set up to write contracts.

 ## Learn more